theayryan/Journey_Twitter/README.md

 The assumption in designing the app is that the posts users make can viewed as memories.
 Thus, what this app aims to do is to do is to enable it's users to share and relive those memories which are interlinked to one another in form of 'Journeys'.
 ## Development Stage
--> Implemented the basic framework to connect to user twitter account.
+-> Implemented the basic framework to connect to user Twitter account.

 -> Implemented ability to make and view Journeys on a Google map.